pluteski/speech-to-text/blog/content/life30_review.md

 # Synopsis

+>Living organisms preserve their internal order by taking from their surroundings free energy, in the form of nutrients or sunlight, and returning to their surroundings ... heat and entropy. - biochemist [Albert Lehninger](https://en.wikipedia.org/wiki/Entropy_and_life#Gibbs_free_energy_and_biological_evolution)

 My understanding of the book's message is the following:

 * The ultimate origin of goals lie in laws of physics and principles of computation based on optimization.
 * Thermodynamics drives processes that are based on dissipation to increase entropy, and so creates a sort of default "built-in" goal.
+* Though life increases order locally, it increases dissipation globally.
-* Life increases dissipation.
-Not only that, but it is far more effective at this than other natural processes, increasing complexity locally and reducing entropy locally.
+* Not only that, life is far more effective at dissipation than other natural processes.

 One upshot of this is that life accelerates the heat-death of the universe.